kblomqvist/yasha/README.md

 will render `foo.jinja` template into a new file named as `foo`.
 See how the created file name is derived from the template name.
 The template itself remains unchanged.

-The tool was originally written to generate code for the zinc.rs' [I/O register interface](http://zinc.rs/apidocs/ioreg/index.html) from the parsed [CMSIS-SVD](https://www.keil.com/pack/doc/CMSIS/SVD/html/index.html) description file of the system contained in ARM Cortex-M processor-based microcontrollers.
-This has been [tested for the Nordic nRF51](https://github.com/kblomqvist/yasha/tree/master/tests/fixtures).
-Yasha has since evolved to be flexible enough for any project where code generation is needed.
-The tool allows you extending Jinja by writing your own filters and variable file parsers, and it operates smoothly with the commonly used build automation softwares like make, cmake and scons.
+The tool was originally written to generate code for the zinc.rs' [I/O register interface](http://zinc.rs/apidocs/ioreg/index.html) from the [CMSIS-SVD](https://www.keil.com/pack/doc/CMSIS/SVD/html/index.html) description file of the ARM Cortex-M processor-based microcontrollers.
+[This was done for Nordic nRF51](https://github.com/kblomqvist/yasha/tree/master/tests/fixtures).
+Yasha has since evolved to be flexible enough to be used in any project where the code generation is needed.
+The tool allows extending Jinja by domain specific filters, tests and extensions, and it operates smoothly with the commonly used build automation softwares like Make, CMake and SCons.

-The built-in variable file parsers are
+The built-in template variable file parsers are

 - `.svd` files are parsed as [CMSIS-SVD](https://www.keil.com/pack/doc/CMSIS/SVD/html/index.html)
 - `.toml` files are parsed as [TOML](https://github.com/toml-lang/toml)